SaidInamul/tailwind-project/README.md

-Learning Tailwind CSS framwork for styling the website design.
-Here, I accomplished some Tailwind predefined class like:
+Obtaining knowledge of the Tailwind CSS framework for designing websites styles.
+I learned a few Tailwind preset classes here, such as:
 1. Colors Pallete
 2. Typography
 3. Layout (Grid, Flex)